Class SoMultiDataSeparator

 • VD3: max2DTexMemory = 9GB

-• VD4: max2DTexMemory = 1GB If VD1 and VD3 have the same characteristics and VD2 and VD4 have other identical characteristics, in this case VD1 and VD3 will share 10 GB of 2D texture memory while VD2 and VD4 will share 2 GB only.
+• VD4: max2DTexMemory = 1GB If VD1 and VD3 have the same characteristics and VD2 and VD4 have other identical characteristics, in this case VD1 and VD3 will share 10 GB of 2D texture memory while VD2 and VD4 will share 2 GB.
 The same rule applies for other ldm resource parameters.

 It is possible to compose datasets that have different dimensions, tile sizes and transformations.